-Reserve your room today: DoubleTree by Hilton Hotel, 6301 State Route 298 East Syracuse, NY 13057 USA +1 315-432-0200 \$128 nightly (US)

-For information and continued updates, visit www.ottawaplc.org

-CHRIST IS RISEN!
+Reserve your room today: DoubleTree by Hilton Hotel, 6301 State Route 298 East Syracuse, NY 13057 USA +1 315-432-0200 \$128 nightly (US) For information and continued updates, visit www.ottawaplc.org CHRIST IS RISEN!
 We welcome all to the 2023 DIOCESE OF LA & THE WEST PARISH LIFE CONFERENCE

-Hosted by St. Luke in Garden Grove California

-June 28 - July 2, 2023 Irvine Marriott in Irvine, CA 18000 Von Karmon Ave, Irvine Room Rate starts at \$155(US)/Night

-Hotel Registration ends June 12, 2023 Souvenir Journal Due May 1, 2023 Early Bird Registration June 1, 2023

-Let us make man in our image, according to our likeness.
-Genesis 1:26
+Hosted by St. Luke in Garden Grove California June 28 - July 2, 2023 IRVINE MARRIOTT IN IRVINE, CA 18000 Von Karmon Ave, Irvine Room Rate starts at \$155(US)/night Hotel Registration ends June 12, 2023 Souvenir Journal Due May I, 2023 Early Bird Registration June I, 2023 Let us make man in our image, according to our likeness.

-WWW.LAPLC.ORG See you in the OC!
+Genesis 1:26 WWW.LAPLC.ORGSee you in the OC!

-ORATORICAL FESTIVAL JUDGES' CHOICE

-ERIKA KJENDAL, DIOCESE OF NEW ENGLAND

-On Holy Saturday 2021, four children, ranging in age from three to seven, stood expectantly before a large horse trough in the front of our church.
+ORATORICAL FESTIVAL JUDGES' CHOICE ERIKA KJENDAL, DIOCESE OF NEW ENGLAND On Holy Saturday 2021, four children, ranging in age from three to seven, stood expectantly before a large horse trough in the front of our church.
 The day they had been waiting for all year had finally arrived.
 Their excitement was evident, but their stillness and wide eyes revealed that they stood in fear and reverence as well.
 Each had carefully chosen his or her saint name - Elijah, Lucia, Marina, and Mary, the Mother of God - and all knew the importance of entering into the Church to which their saints belong.
 After the long prayers for the exorcisms, the blessing of the water, and the anointing with oil, it was time.
 Bravely, the little boy stepped in the water first, squeezed his eyes shut, and plugged his nose as the priest baptized him in the name of the Father!
 And the Son!
 And the Holy Spirit!
 When his dripping head emerged the third time, the little girls began to cheer.
 Clapping their hands and smiling, they whispered to their friend: Good job, Eli!
 In turn, the three girls were baptized as well, each encouraged by the words of her friends, and each greeted with a cheer when she rose from the water.
 The littlest girl was the last to go, and when she had been baptized, all four hugged each other, excited not just for themselves, but also for their friends who stood by them, ready to embark on their new life together.
 This scene beautifully illustrates the natural virtues of a child, especially the virtues of joy, love, simplicity, and purity.
 Throughout the Gospel of Matthew, Jesus lifts up children, setting them as the example for all who want to follow Him.
-In Chapdoes Jesus call us to be like children?
+In Chapter 18, the disciples approach Jesus and ask a very worldly question: "Who is the greatest in the kingdom of heaven?"
+Jesus answers, "Assuredly I say to you, unless you are converted and become like little children, you will by no means enter the kingdom of heaven."
+Imagine the disciples' reaction to this answer.
+Not kings or princes or other men of great importance will be the greatest, not even the man who keeps all the commandments of the Law, but a little child.
+A child?
+Why does Jesus call us to be like children?